missly55/Phishing-Simulation/README.md

 *Ref 14: Landing Page*

-Step 9: Create a Group of Target(Users)
+Step 9: Create a Target Group

 - Go to **Users & Groups.**
 - Click **New Group.**